raatiniemi/me/content/thoughts/working-with-time-and-time-zones.md

 It really feels like the more time I spend working with time and time zones, the more issues and edge cases I see.
-I know that I'm not alone here, but there's certainly a difference in reading about all of the issues other people have and experiencing them first hand.
+I know that I'm not alone here, but there's certainly a difference in reading about all the issues other people have and experiencing them first hand.

 One thing I've also noted is that I don't store enough information along